JPSC-PDRC-KEIO/jpscdocs_en/married/rspndnt_occupation.rst

 4. Because I was dissatisfied with the content of the work.
 5. Because a member of my household found a job, changed his or her job, or was transferred to another office, or because the office in which he or she was working was transferred to another place.
 6. Because I got married.
-7. Because I was pregnant, had a baby .
+7. Because I was pregnant, had a baby.
 8. Because I had to care for child.
 9. Because I became sick.
 10. Because I had to care for a member of my household.